 Cosmological bootstrap, like any other bootstrap program, tries to fix the mathematical form of physical observables without doing explicit computations and by using very general principles such as symmetries, analytical structure, etc. As mentioned before, as of yet we have measured only the two-point scalar correlation function and its tilt [6, 7].
 The 2-point function can be bootstrapped just by using rotational, translational and scale invariance.
 Note that the two-point function is not exactly scale-invariant but since the deviation i.e the spectral tilt is very small, one can use scale invariance to fix the leading contribution (i.e. the result which survives in the pure dS limit).
-Since the momentum dependence is completely fixed without using dS boosts, from the bootstrap perspective it is not clear whether boosts are good symmetries of cosmological correlators or not.
-In single-field slow-roll models of inflation, both boost and scale invariance are broken by a slowly-evolving background (governed by $\phi(t)$) parametrised by the slow-roll parameter ε .
-This allows one to bootstrap these correlations up to slow-roll corrections i.e up to ε corrections using the full de Sitter isometries [50].
-In terms of ζ , it is not very clear that this should give the correct answer since it is a gauge mode in pure de Sitter [14] but one can instead bootstrap $\delta\phi$ correlators and use $\zeta = \frac{\delta\phi}{\sqrt{2\epsilon}M{pl}} - \frac{\eta\delta\phi^2}{8\epsilon M{pl}^2}$ to get the corresponding correlators for the curvature perturbations.
+Since, the answer is completely fixed without using dS boosts, from the bootstrap perspective it is not clear whether boosts are good symmetries of cosmological correlators or not.
+In single-field slow-roll models of inflation, both boost and scale invariance are broken by a slowlyevolving background (governed by $\dot{\phi}(t)$) parametrised by the slow-roll parameter ε .
+This allows one to bootstrap these correlations up to slow-roll corrections i.e up to ε corrections using the full de Sitter isometries [45].
+In terms of ζ , it is not very clear that this should give the correct answer since it is a gauge mode in pure de Sitter [14] but one can instead bootstrap $\delta\phi$ correlators and use $\zeta = \frac{\delta \phi}{\sqrt{2\epsilon} M{pl}} - \frac{\eta \delta \phi^2}{8\epsilon M{pl}^2}$ to get the corresponding correlators for the curvature perturbations.
 In a general theory of inflation, boost breaking can be very large while still preserving approximate scale invariance.
 For e.g., as already mentioned in the first example of the EFToI section, M_2 can potentially give a speed of sound $c_s \ll 1$, thus breaking boosts by a large amount.
-Therefore, one can develop either a boost-preserving i.e. a conformal bootstrap [22, 51, 52] or a boost-breaking or boostless bootstrap [24, 25, 32].
+Therefore, one can develop either a boost-preserving i.e. a conformal bootstrap [21, 46, 47] or a boost-breaking or boostless bootstrap [23, 24, 30].

-The conformal bootstrap basically uses Ward Identities of Boost symmetries, along with results related to the Operator product expansion(OPE) [52] and soft limits to solve for the relevant correlators.
-The boostless bootstrap (BB), however, focuses more on the analytical structure of the correlators along with results motivated by locality, soft limits etc. A strong motivation for considering boostless theories is provided by the theorem proved in [28], which states that all non-gaussianities in ζ approximately vanish if we consider only dS invariant theories.
-In the upcoming sections, we explore the BB and use the rules mentioned in [24] to construct mixed correlators from higher derivative (more than two) operators in the EFToI.
+The conformal bootstrap basically uses Ward Identities of Boost symmetries, along with results related to the Operator product expansion(OPE) [47] and soft limits to solve for the relevant correlators.
+The boostless bootstrap, however, focuses more on the analytical structure of the correlators along with results motivated by locality, soft limits etc. In the upcoming sections, we explore the latter and use the rules mentioned in [23] to construct mixed correlators from higher derivative (more than two) operators in the EFToI.